johnstonskj/rust-rdftk/rdftk_core/README.md

 ## Changes

+**Version 0.2.2**

+* Reworked APIs to take <name>Ref types and to be consistent in use of trait objects and types throughout.
+* Added factory type for data sets.
+* Made PrefixMappings a concrete type in the core::graph::mapping module.
+* Added InvalidMatch and Io variants to ErrorKind.
+* Added mutators to Statment.

+**Version 0.2.1**

+* Changed API, removed mutable traits for Graph and DataSet, moved methods into their base traits.
+* Added factory types for graphs.
+* Added Skolemization function for graphs.

 **Version 0.2.0**

 * A change to the API, all `Statement`, and statement components are now passed as `Rc` references.